 Graduates who combine East Asian Studies with a professional discipline are successfully employed in all fields.

-Program Cost: Students in this program are not eligible for GATships.
-Total tuition and fees for the 2013-2014 Academic Year
+Students in this program are not eligible for GATships.

-How to Apply: Interested candidates for admission to our program should explore the Graduate College website, contact us with any questions they may have, and then fill out the online application if they feel that our programs are well-suited to their interests and qualifications.
-Although we continue to consider applications until March 14, prospective students are encouraged to apply as soon as possible.
+Interested candidates for admission to our program should explore the Graduate College website, contact us with any questions they may have, and then fill out the online application if they feel that our programs are well-suited to their interests and qualifications.
+The deadline of application is January 15.